 The Regulation on the student academic mobility in the University of Prishtina "Hasan Prishtina" (2017) clearly describes available possibilities and procedures.
 The regulation is public available on the University web site.
-Informations for student mobility are available on faculty webpage and facebook profile.
-The number of outgoing students in the past years confirms the findings that students are adequately informed about exchanges.
+Informations for student mobility through programs such as Erasmus+ and Ceepus are available on faculty webpage and facebook profile.
+The number of academic exchanges and short mutual study visits for students to share experiences at farms and agricultural companies in Kosovo confirms the findings that students are adequately informed about exchanges.
 Recognition of ECTS credits is appropriately regulated by Regulation on the student academic mobility in the University of Prishtina "Hasan Prishtina" (2017).